aixtlilco9/PS_CityInfo/README.md

 project to run all my request and do my testing with request such as get, post, put, patch, and delete.

 one cool feature/ service that was added was the ability to send out an email when ever a particular point of interest was added.

+I made a recording of how it looks liek when it runs and the results of soem of the request however the fiel is to "large" to include in here.